Health Coach Training

 Your application isn’t open yet- how can I get notified when it is available?

 If you have come at a time when we don’t have our application open yet, please email our program coordinator, Cryscilla, at camtp@opensourcewellness.org.
-She would be happy to add you to our mailing list to receive notification of when we have our new syllabus and application available.
+She would be happy to add you to our mailing list to receive notification when we have our new syllabus and application available.

 Who do I contact if I have additional questions?